Zombie movies have a pretty elusive fan base. These "undead beings" were only known via folklore and voodoo stories.

 $92,764,199

-Released in 2016, Train to Busan quickly became one of the year's most talked-about films.
-This South Korean thriller delivers a relentless, edge-of-your-seat zombie experience that will keep your adrenaline pumping.
+Premiering in 2016, Train to Busan swiftly earned a reputation as one of the year's most exhilarating and talked-about films.
+This South Korean thriller delivers relentless action and suspense, guaranteeing a heart-pounding zombie experience from start to finish.

-Ranked at #10 on our list, Train to Busan is a must-watch for any fan of the zombie genre!
+Ranked #10 in our countdown, Train to Busan is an essential watch for anyone captivated by the zombie genre!

 Recommended: